-Your Board has undertaken a rigorous renewal program over several years to achieve a Board composition which has a range of appropriate skills to properly guide Geelong Bank, in the best interests of its Members.
-Earlier in 2022, Barbara Cronin and John Connor joined Board and committee meetings as observers and have been nominated to be appointed as Directors at the upcoming AGM.
+Your Board has continued a rigorous renewal program over several years to achieve a Board composition that has a range of appropriate skills to guide Geelong Bank's future, in the best interests of its Members.
+Theodora Elia-Adams and Graham Fryer have joined Board and committee meetings as observers and have been nominated to be appointed as Directors at the upcoming AGM.